 New Zealanders have a reputation for being some of the friendliest people there are, and in our experience this reputation is well deserved.
 The small bed and breakfasts are the perfect places to stay — you can meet the locals and benefit from their knowledge and generosity.

-As well as the high-adrenalin activities (such as bungy jumping) that the country is so famous for, there are endless walking tracks, cycling trails, jetboat journeys and scenic flights to really excite and immerse the active traveler.
+As well as the high-adrenaline activities (such as bungee jumping) that the country is so famous for, there are endless walking tracks, cycling trails, jetboat journeys and scenic flights to really excite and immerse the active traveler.

 5. Food and wine